Frat3r/instagram/README.md

 Red color means that two days differ in significant way.
 Result of test for data without 'zero' observations was also very small.
 </img> <img src="https://user-images.githubusercontent.com/53919928/65647003-640ffc80-dffd-11e9-9d06-9c91890ac101.png" width="70%"></img>
-Results of post-hoc test show that sunday differ the most.
+Results of post-hoc test show that sunday differs the most.
 ### Each day as single observation
 #### Plots
 First boxplot for every obesrvation.